 You might also qualify for a second mortgage with a deferred payment.
-You don't have to repay these second loans, again for an amount large enough to cover your down payment, until you move, sell, refinance your first mortgage or pay down your first loan.
+These second mortgages are typically for a loan amount large enough to cover your down payment – and you don’t have to repay these second loans until you move, sell, refinance your first mortgage or pay down your first loan.

-These loans, though, are never forgiven, so you will have to repay them if you ever leave your home.
-You’ll usually do this through the proceeds from selling your residence.
+Deferred-payment loans are never forgiven, so you’ll have to repay them if you ever leave your home.
+You’ll usually cover the repayment of the loan through the proceeds from the sale of your residence.

 Your lender or another organization might offer you the opportunity to take out a second mortgage loan at the same time your first mortgage is finalized.
 You can use the funds from this loan to cover your down payment.
-You will have to repay this loan each month, usually when you make your payments on your first loan.
+You’ll have to repay this loan in installments, usually when you make your monthly payments on your first loan.
 This means you’ll be making two mortgage payments each month.

-The goal is to nab a low interest rate on these loans.
-Some lenders or organizations might offer these second loans with no interest at all.
+The goal is to get a low interest rate on these loans.
+Some lenders or organizations might even offer such loans with no interest at all.

 Matched Savings Programs